donmccaughey/C-evo-x/README.md

 * Alert "Error Reading Form": "Class TButtonA not found.
 Ignore the error and continue?"
     > the `CevoComponents` package needs to be built and installed in Delphi

+### Delphi Debug vs Release Builds

+Delphi 4 projects don't have a built-in way to distinguish between debug and release build settings and it's not possible to override all the necessary settings via the command line due to the command line length limit of the `dcc32.exe` compiler.

+Fortunately Delphi stores a list of compiler settings for each project in a matching `.cfg` file, so it's possible to swap between debug and release builds by modifying the `.cfg`.
+The `Makefile` build does this in order to compile release versions of EXEs and DLLs for the installer.
+Release output is placed in `tmp\release` (while debug and shared output goes in `tmp\`).
+Compiler settings are stored in `.debug.cfg` and `.release.cfg` files for their respective projects.
+The `Makefile` build will copy over the active configuration to `.cfg`, and will always leave the debug version behind for building from the IDE.

 ## Project Structure